firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/organizing.md

 Firefly III will create a new budget amount every selected period.
 The exact behavior depends entirely on your settings:

 If you set it to "monthly", € 200 Firefly III will give you an automatic budget amount of € 200, valid for one month, every month.
 This will happen automatically.
-Other periods are explained further ahead.
+Other options are explained further ahead.

 #### Rollover ("Add an amount every period")